-Summary of 2015 Audit Schedule Accomplishment
+Summary of 2016 Audit Schedule Accomplishment

-By fiscal year end, the department completed audits or was in the reporting stage of completing 23 of the 30 projects identified on the fiscal year 2015 audit plan, representing 77% of the plan.
-The completion rate is above last year's 75% and the 58% completed in fiscal year 2013.
+By fiscal year end, the department completed audits or was in the reporting stage of completing 31 of the 40 projects identified on the fiscal year 2016 audit plan, representing 77% of the plan.
+The completion rate is equal to last year's 77% and above the 75% and 58% completed in fiscal years 2014 and 2013.